openfga/rfcs/20220714-lookup-api.md

 # What it is
 [what-it-is]: #what-it-is

 The Lookup API will provide clients with the ability to query the object ids that a user has a particular relationship with.
 The list of object ids the Lookup API returns can then be used by a client to filter an object collection to only the objects that a user has a particular relationship with by taking the intersection of it with any client provided filters/ordering of the underlying dataset.
-This is described in more detail with [Option 3 of the Search with Permission](https://openfga.dev/docs/interacting/search-with-permissions#option-3-build-a-list-of-ids-then-search) document.
+This is described in more detail with [Search with Permission (Option 3)](https://openfga.dev/docs/interacting/search-with-permissions#option-3-build-a-list-of-ids-then-search) document.

 It will be provided as two different API endpoints: one will provide a streaming endpoint and the other will implement the endpoint without streaming.
 These two different endpoints could be used interchangably, but clients can choose which one may be better for their integration environment.